mike-kaufman/async-context-definition/Async-Context-Definitions.md

  * A (sub)tree has `retired asynchronous execution` when all child nodes, link of causal, are in the completed state.

-# Asynchronous Operation Metadata
+## Asynchronous Operation Metadata
+**TODO** define the metadata associated with each async execution node.  e.g., time stamps associated w/ each state transition?

+## Use Cases
+Use cases for Async Context can be broken into two categories, **post-mortem** and **online**.

+**Post-Mortem Use Cases** are program analysis tasks that happen after a program has completed execution.
+They require reconstruction of an Async Call Graph up to some point in time, and is achievable via an accurate event stream that describes all state transitions of nodes & edges in the Async Call Graph.

+Examples of Post-Mortem Use Cases
+  1.  **Execution Timing Analysis** - A user wants to understand timing details of specific HTTP request.
+Since the HTTP request's processing consists of multiple Async Executions, a thorough timing analysis needs to understand each node in the path from the end of the request, to the start of the request, and for each node, specific timing details around each state transition.
+Such data can tell us how long a request was blocked in an execution queue, or waiting for some event, or actually executing.

+  2. Understand parent/child relationship in async call paths  - **TODO** add text

+  3. Reconstruct async call tree to some point in time given an event stream - **TODO** add text

+**Online Use Cases** are use cases where the Asynchronous Context needs to be examined dynamically while a program is executing.
+Meeting requirements of online use cases requires runtime and/or module support to keep an accurate representation of the Async Call Graph, as well as APIs to navigate the graph.
+In particular, garbage collection passes must occur on retired sub-trees.

-# Use Cases
+Examples of Online Use Cases include:

+  1.  **Continuation Local Storage** - Analagous to thread-local-storage, but for asynchronous continuations.
+Continuation Local Storage provides the ability to store key/value pairs in a storage container associated with the current Async Execution.
+Clients can lookup values for a given key, and the lookup will walk a path on the Async Call Graph until a key is found, or it reaches the root.
+Continuation local storage is useful when code in some Asynchronous Execution needs to know values associated with some parent Asynchronous Execution.
+For example, APM vendors often need to associate code execution events with a specific HTTP request.

+  2.  **Async exception handling** - Traditional (i.e., synchronous) exception
+      handling is a multi-frame stack jump.
+Asynchronous Exception Handling can be described as a when a synchronous exception handler wishes to notify intersted observers about an exception.
+The set of interested observers can be succinctly described as observers on some path through the Async Call Graph.
+For example, one trivial strategy would be to traverse all linked edges from the current Async Excecution to the root, and see if any registered observers are present.

+  3.  **Long stack capture**
+      **TODO**  - resolve w/ explanation above.

-## Post-Mortem Use Cases
+### Post-Mortem Use Cases
 Post-mortem use cases occur after program execution has ended.
 These include reconstruction of async context state at some point in time, or understanding timing details.

-  1. Understand execution & timing details of an async call path
-  2. Understand parent/child relationship in async call paths
-  3. Reconstruct async call tree to some point in time given an event stream

-## Online Use Cases
+### Online Use Cases
 Online use cases rely on some accurate "live tree" to navigate.

-  1. Continuation Local Storage
-  2. Async exception handling
-  3. Long stack capture

 ## User Space Queueing